apandada1/quasicrystals/annotated_files_showcase/contents.md

 Journal: Submitted for peer review in Communications Physics.

-**Note**: These Mathematica Notebooks use relative file paths, and are tested to work with Mathematica 13.0 in Linux Mint 20.
+**Note**: These Mathematica Notebooks use relative file paths, which usually work in GNU/Linux operating systems.
-If you are using a different operating system (especially Windows), you may have to edit the notebooks to use absolute file paths.
+If you are using a different operating system (especially Windows), you may have to edit the notebooks to use absolute file paths to import and export the .dat files.

 <h2> Mathematica Notebooks <h2>